Fleetmanagementsoftwaredevelopment,builtforvehiclesinthethousands.

 12+ months

-Fleet management and EdTech share the same hard problem: high-volume real-time data ingestion that has to stay correct under load.
-Our multi-tenant EdTech platform serving 250K+ daily users runs the same telemetry, queue, and time-series patterns we apply to every fleet engagement.
-The fleet tracking work behind our fleet tracking case studies uses the same engineering discipline.
+Here is something most people miss.
+Fleet management software and EdTech share the exact same hard problem underneath: a flood of real-time data that has to stay correct while the volume keeps climbing.
+Our multi-tenant EdTech platform serves 250K+ daily users on the same telemetry, queue, and time-series patterns we bring to every fleet build.
+So when we say the fleet tracking work behind our fleet tracking case study handles 30,000+ vehicles, that number comes from the same engineering we have run hard in production elsewhere.
+We are not learning it on your project.

-FLEET TRACKING CASE STUDYHow we built fleet tracking infrastructure handling 30,000+ vehicles in real time.Read the case study →Questions fleet operators ask.
+FLEET TRACKING CASE STUDYHow we built fleet tracking infrastructure that handles 30,000+ vehicles in real time.Read the case study →What fleet operators ask before they build.

-How do you handle GPS data ingestion at scale?+
+How do you handle GPS data ingestion at scale in fleet management software?+

-Real-time tracking versus periodic reporting, what is the right cadence?+
+Real-time tracking or periodic reporting, what cadence is right?+

-Buy.
-Route optimization at scale is a specialized problem (vehicle routing problem variants, traffic-aware routing, time-window constraints) and the SaaS market has mature solutions like Google Maps Platform Route Optimization, OptaPlanner, and PTV xServer.
-We build the workflow layer on top, dispatch UI, driver app, customer notifications, and integrate the optimization engine.
+Buy the solver.
+Route optimization at scale is its own deep problem (vehicle-routing variants, traffic-aware routing, time-window constraints) and the market already has mature engines like Google Maps Platform Route Optimization, OptaPlanner, and PTV xServer.
+Reinventing that is months you do not get back.
+What we build is the layer around it: the dispatch UI, the driver app, the customer notifications, and the glue that feeds the optimizer and acts on what it returns.

 What about IoT device integration beyond GPS?+